sverweij/mscgen_js/wikum/build.md

     - generates a report that specifies the test coverage
     - note that it runs the ```test``` target to determine the coverage

-- `npm run plato`
-    - runs the static code analyzer (plato)
-    - output will be in platoreports/index.html

 - `npm run check` combination target that runs the linter, dependency-cruiser, the tests and the coverage